CaptainChicky/Hailstone-Numbers/readme.md

 Note that all driver programs except maxHeight will output a .png file. maxHeight will output a .pdf file because the scale of the graph is too large for matplotlib to put into a .png file.

 ## Docker
 A Docker image is available if you don't want to install the dependencies locally.
+Download `hailstone-numbers.tar` from the releases page, then load it:

+    docker load -i hailstone-numbers.tar

 **One-shot run** (runs the default plot and exits):